pjotrp/deploy/README.md

 `sheepdog_borg` checks file permissions and will only run with a passphrase set in $HOME/.borg-pass.
 See the script for more info.
 `sheepdog_borg` can be run as root.
-For security reasons, do not do set that up as a CRON job.
+For security reasons, do not do set that up as a CRON job (unless sheepdog and scripts are installed by Guix into the immutable store).

 ## Find if a directory changed